CAS & HARVARD

 Dr. Laurence Simon

-Laurence Simon is a member of the CAS Advisory Board.
+Laurence Simon is a member of the From Fauna Advisory Board.
 He is an American environmentalist and global health expert.
 Simon has served as a senior advisor to the Google Foundation and the World Bank, the Associate Dean at the Heller School for Social Policy and Management, program director for Oxfam America, leading the launch of its first work in Central America and the Caribbean, and was recently appointed by the Prime Minister of Sri Lanka to design a new premier university.
 Simon also founded the American Jewish World Service in the 1980’s and directed the establishment of UN World Food Programme operations.

 Simon is a Professor of International Development and Director of the Center for Global Development and Sustainability at Brandeis University, and teaches at Harvard University during Summer Semesters.
 His research focuses on the social determinants of health and well-being, psychological and cultural barriers to poverty reduction, caste and social exclusion studies, agrarian reform, post-harvest technology transfer, social exclusion and emancipatory development, and higher education curriculum design and governance.